when-dev/when-dev/README.md

 # 👋 Hi there, I'm [Egor](https://www.linkedin.com/in/when-dev/)

-A **Front-End Developer** from Ukraine with over two years of experience in creating and supporting web applications.
+A **Software Developer** from Ukraine with over two years of experience in creating and supporting web applications.
 Proficient in various tools and technologies, including:

 ## 💻 Skills